jankroken/commandline/README.md

 	run.sh -exec ls -lSr -- "*.txt" \; -verbose

-and "ls","l","--","*.txt" and ";" are all considered arguments tto the -exec option, while -verbose is interpreted as a second option.
+and "ls","l","--","*.txt" and ";" are all considered arguments to the -exec option, while -verbose is interpreted as a second option.
 Note also that the use of the delimiter overrides the meaning of -- (which is to prevent anything following it from being interpreted as switches.